thayton/thayton.github.io/_posts/2015-03-20-scraping-with-casperjs.md

 title: Scraping with CasperJS
 ---

+UPDATE 09/27/2018 - The site changed after this article was originally written.
+I've updated the code that waits for the jobs to load, along with the description in this article.

 In a [previous post]({% post_url 2015-02-03-scraping-with-python-selenium-and-phantomjs %}), I showed how to scrape a Javascript-heavy site by using the [Selenium](http://selenium-python.readthedocs.org/) bindings for Python to drive a headless browser ([PhantomJS](http://phantomjs.org/)).
 In this post, I'll show how to scrape the same site using [CasperJS](http://casperjs.org/).